7 Ways To Improve Your Credit Score!

 So while it’s great that you don’t need credit, if you want access to payment products that rely on credit, like credit cards, you’ll have to start building a credit history.

-The first step is to know your credit score and to review your credit report at least twice a year.
-Unfortunately, while you’re entitled to a free credit report every year, your credit report doesn’t come with your credit score.
-While not free, getting your credit score and credit report are essential to monitoring your financial health, and ensuring there are no fraudulent credit lines in your name.
+While not always free, using tools to improve your credit score and get credit report are essential to monitoring your financial health, and ensuring there are no fraudulent credit lines in your name.
 That said, knowing where you stand, and where you have to get to, is imperative if you’re looking to manage or improve your score.